osuran/azure-artifacts/wso2as/README.md

 If you intend to use already captured VM images, then kindly ignore this step.

 First of all you have to configure your VM with WSO2 Application Server.
+You can configure it with any of the profiles that you like.

 Following are few things to keep in mind.

 * '/home/*' will be completely erased so that do not keep any file or directory in it.
 * In the WSO2 documentation, you will be asked to update the .bashrc with java home.
 Do not update /home/<user>/.bashrc , instead update /etc/bash.bashrc with the java home.